michimussato/OpenStudioLandscapes/README.md

 and other third party tools for example.
 Those tools are _**de facto**_ industry standard.

 When we're talking about Features: same thing.
-For example, Kitsu community is growing and being dependent on in long term is becoming less risky.
+For example, Kitsu community is growing and being dependent on it long term is becoming less risky.

 > [!IMPORTANT]
 >